 • Make sure things are done efficiently by using the latest technology.

-And as importantly, it’s no use having a systems audit done if it’s not put into practice!
-I follow up to make sure it is.
-I have the advantage of looking at a clubs accounting and control systems as an outsider looking in.
+It’s no use having a systems audit done if it’s not put into practice!
+Follow up to make sure it is.
+Accountants have the advantage of looking at a clubs accounting and control systems as an outsider looking in.
 Sometimes fresh eyes will see the tell-tail signs in the behaviour of a staff member or a manager that those working within the club cannot see.
-I come in with no preconceptions and without any relationships that may influence my judgment.